Lorys89/ALCPlugFix/README.md

 By default it's code command is for Dell Laptop with Realtek ALC295 Audio Codec (layout 33) with Combo Jack, you may need to change that in `fixAudio` function.

 Running `sh install.sh` will install to `/user/local/bin`.

-By default it search `alc-verb` in current work directory, if not found it will search in `$PATH` _(May not work when it is running from LaunchDaemon because it is using as root)_.

 Running `sh uninstall.sh` will uninstall to `/user/local/bin`.